WHO WE ARE

 Book the Show:

-The Chemical Valley Project is available for touring across Ontario.
+The Chemical Valley Project is available for touring in British Columbia in May 2018 and across Canada throughout 2018.

 For inquiries please email Artistic Director Kevin Matthew Wong at email@example.com